avenirer/CodeIgniter-MY_Model/README.md

 The class will automatically use the default database connection, and even load it for you if you haven't yet.

-You can specify a database connection on a per-model basis by declaring the `$_db_group` instance variable.
+You can specify a database connection on a per-model basis by declaring the `$_database_connection` instance variable.

 You can also change the database connection on a per request basis.
 For example, if you want to use a different database connection for writing data you can do this:
 ```php